magento/knowledge-base/README.md

 ### Licensing

-This project is licensed under the Apache V2 License.
+This project is licensed under the OSL 3.0 License.
 See [LICENSE](LICENSE) for more information.